madhavarshney/react-native-desktop/docs/Troubleshooting.md

 ```

 Can be solved by re-running `npm install react-native` which put the `ReactQt/runtime/src/qmldir` file back.

-### Missing web3 package issue

-After last upgrade of react-native-desktop to the v.0.53.3 of original react-native appeared some incompatibility between `react-native` and `web3` packages on npm install.
-Initially it installed usually fine, but after `react-native desktop` command execution `web3` package is get removed from `node_modules`.
-Manual install of web3 by `npm install web3` installs `web3` package, but removes `react-native` package.
-Workaround or solution?

 ### ReactButton.qml non-existent property "elide" error upon startup